bernie-g/bernie-g/README.md

 ### Helo there 👋

 - 🔭 I work as a software engineer at [Lunar Client](https://www.lunarclient.com/).
-- 🌱 I’m currently learning TypeScript.
+- 🌱 I’m currently studying Computer Science at [Purdue University](https://www.purdue.edu/).
-- 👯 I’m interested in OpenGL and shaders!
+- 👯 I’m interested in OpenGL, animation, and shaders!